dionarodrigues/iceberg-boilerplate/README.md

 - `npm run start` - run all tasks and initialize watch for changes and a server
 - `npm run test` - lint javascript
-- `npm run setup` - lint javascript
+- `npm run setup` - install all dependencies and build
 - `npm run build` - run all tasks to build

 ### Other Tasks